 - Taking part in a clinical trial

 Prostate cancer is typically slow-growing, giving men time to make decisions about their management or treatment options.

 Sometimes it is difficult to decide on the type of management or treatment that is right for you.
 You may feel that everything is happening too fast.
 Check with your doctor how soon you need to make a decision and take as much time as you can.
 Understanding the disease, treatment options and possible side effects can help you make an informed decision that’s based on your personal values.

 If you are offered a choice of management or treatment, you will need to:

-- weigh up their advantages and disadvantages
+- weigh up the pros and cons

 - consider how important any possible side effects are to you